This is what you should know before buying your next bikini

 This year’s trends include slinky, high-leg, 90s-inspired bikinis that are great at accentuating the length of your legs; or cool and modern one-pieces that won’t look like your grandma’s; and everything from fun, bold prints to earthy neutrals.
 Does any of this sound like you?
 Take a look at our product picks below!

-Tutti Frutti Bandeau One Piece in Navy at Nordstrom, Size 10 Blue
+Earth Lace-Up Underwire One-Piece Swimsuit in Teal at Nordstrom, Size 10 Blue

 Nordstrom